 Let's take you to another world ( Luxor and Aswan):

 Luxor (Thebes ):

-Luxor Temple is a very huge ancient Egyptian temple complex which is located on the east bank of the Nile River in the city today recognized as Luxor and was built around 1400 BC.
+Luxor Temple is a very huge ancient Egyptian temple complex that is located on the east bank of the Nile River in the city today recognized as Luxor and was built around 1400 BC.
 It is known in the Egyptian language as ipet resyt, "the southern sanctuary".
-There are several great temples on the east and west banks in Luxor.
+There are several great temples on the east and west banks of Luxor.

 The Temple Of Hatshepsut At Deir El-Bahri at ُEl Deir El-Bahari is actually one of the most remarkable temples in Egypt.
 Hatshepsut Temple is built out of limestone to commemorate the achievements of Queen Hatshepsut of the 18th Dynasty and also as a funerary temple and sanctuary for Amun Ra.

-The Temple of Dendera was constructed as Greco-Roman temples in shape and nowadays the modern town is built on the ancient site of tentyra which means a Divine Pillar and known by that name during the Greek time.
+The Temple of Dendera was constructed as a Greco-Roman temple in shape and nowadays the modern town is built on the ancient site of tentyra which means a Divine Pillar and was known by that name during the Greek time.

 Now, we move to Aswan: